 The Sicilian black bee and local food

-This marvelous honey is widely used also in many typical Sicilian recipes.
+This marvelous local honey is widely used also in many typical Sicilian recipes.
 For example, honey cookies like “pupi di miele”, what a treat!
 Another historical speciality is “rice zeppole”.
 They are one of the many versions of pancakes.
 They were invented by the nuns of a Benedectine Monastery in the 16th century.

 The tradition of using honey in many Sicilian recipes has really ancient roots!